Israeli strike targets Hamas leaders in Qatar as they weigh Gaza ceasefire proposal

 A senior Hamas official called it a “humiliating surrender document,” but the militant group said it would discuss the proposal and respond within days.

-An Egyptian official said the strike came when a meeting by Hamas officials over the talks had been scheduled for the site.
-The official spoke on condition of anonymity because he wasn’t authorized to talk to reporters.

-The proposal, presented by Trump’s Middle East envoy, Steve Witkoff, calls for a negotiated end of the war and the withdrawal of Israeli forces from Gaza once the hostages are released and a ceasefire is established.
+The proposal, presented by Witkoff, calls for a negotiated end of the war and the withdrawal of Israeli forces from Gaza once the hostages are released and a ceasefire is established.
 That's according to Egyptian and Hamas officials familiar with the talks, who spoke on condition of anonymity to discuss the closed-door discussions.

 Hamas has said it will only release the remaining 48 hostages, around 20 of whom are believed to be alive, in exchange for Palestinian prisoners, a lasting ceasefire and a complete Israeli withdrawal from Gaza.
 Netanyahu has rejected those terms, saying the war will continue until all the hostages are returned and Hamas has been disarmed, with Israel maintaining open-ended security control over Gaza.